Cockneys vs Zombies: Plot

 Elsewhere, Terry MacGuire and his younger brother Andy have planned a bank robbery so they can save their grandfather Ray's retirement home from being demolished.
 They recruit their cousin Katy, hopeless Davey Tuppence, and "Mental" Mickey, an unstable Iraq War veteran who has a metal plate in his forehead, and gather a large supply of weapons.
 During the robbery, the group find they have crashed an embezzlement deal between the bank manager and the head of Hartman Construction.
-Expecting to find a few hundred grand, they find themselves staring at 2.5 million pounds in cash.
+Expecting to find a few hundred grand, they find themselves staring at £2,500,000 in cash.
 The bank manager had thought they were from Hartman due to their costumes, but quickly realises otherwise and presses an emergency button to summon the police.
 With the bank surrounded, Mickey takes charge of the escape plan and takes bank workers Emma and Clive hostage.
 However, upon attempting to leave the bank, the group find that the police have been killed by a growing horde of zombies.
 They escape in their van with the cash from the vault.

 Meanwhile, at the retirement home, the zombies attack the residents.
 Ray and residents Peggy, former gangster Daryl, Doreen and Eric take refuge in the kitchen; Ray also rescues a resident named Hamish and gets him inside.

 The MacGuires, Katy, Mickey, Davey and their hostages drive through a devastated East End until they reach their safe-house, where they stowed their car earlier.
 Mickey is bitten by a zombie, and the group finds out from the radio about the extent of the epidemic but don't know what to do with themselves.
 Emma pleads with Mickey and Davey to let her and Clive go, saying she does not care about their 'selfish' plans, and Katy tells her they are not robbing the bank for themselves, but to save the retirement home.